joachimdekker/master-thesis/docs/thesis/chapters/conclusion/conclusion.typ

 = Conclusion

 In this thesis, we set out to create an Excel compiler that produces clear, human-readable C\# code using experimental compiler design.
 We introduce _structure-aware compilation_ that uses the structure of the Excel file as heuristic for more readable code.
-We found two structures commonly found in Excel files.
+We found two structures commonly used in Excel files.
 We implemented a three-phase compiler called Excelerate that utilises this technique using a separate IR for each stage.

 This study was based on three research questions: